 - Poor well or surface water quality

-- Have your tank inspected for sludge and scum buildup on a regular basis (3-5 years) and pumped out when a third of the depth of your tank is full of sludge and scum
+- Have your tank inspected for sludge and scum buildup every three to five years.
+Have the sludge pumped out when it fills a third of your tank.

 - Divert surface water away from your leaching bed

-- Conserve water in the house to reduce the amount of wastewater that must be treated
+- Use less water at home and reduce the amount of wastewater that must be treated

-- Consider installing a lint filter on your washing machine’s discharge pipe
+- Add a lint filter to your washing machine’s discharge pipe

-- Enter a tank, gases and lack of oxygen can be fatal
+- Enter a sewage tank, gases and lack of oxygen can be fatal

-- Put cooking oils or food waste down the drain
+- Put food, oil or grease down the drain.

-- Use a garbage disposal unit/garborator unless your system has been designed for it
+- Use a garbage disposal unit/garburator unless your system has been designed for it.

-- Use special additives that are claimed to enhance the performance of your tank or system
+- Use additives that claim to enhance the performance of your tank or system.

-- Plant trees or shrubs too close to the septic tank or leaching bed
+- Plant trees or shrubs near the septic tank or leaching bed.

 For more information